pf4j/pf4j-update/README.md

 PF4J - Update
 =====================
 The goal of this project is to supply an update mechanism for [PF4J](https://github.com/decebals/pf4j).
+It's an open source (Apache license) lightweight (around 15KB) extension for PF4J, with minimal dependencies (only pf4j and gson).

 Components
 -------------------